Welcome to our guide to pot filler faucet types and pros and cons.

 If you have a shared wall between your bathroom and your cooktop area, you might as well choose to install a wall mount version as you can easily tap on the cold-water line from your bathroom.

-Single Joint Pot Filler Faucet
+Single Joint Type

-If you have a two-burner cooktop, you might consider a single joint pot filler faucet as the arm length is enough to reach your stove.
+If you have a two-burner cooktop, you might consider a single-joint pot filler faucet, as the arm length is enough to reach your stove.

-Double Jointed Pot Filler Faucet
+Double Jointed Type

 This is a more popular type of pot filler faucet as you get a longer reach, on average 22- 24 inches in full length.
 The two-fold pot filler works well with larger burner cooktops, and some models can reach out to counters near your cooktop area.

-Most stove faucet pot fillers have an articulated arm, capable of a 360-degree swivel spout that can extend in all directions.
+Most stove faucet pot fillers have an articulated arm capable of a 360-degree swivel spout that can extend in all directions.
 This makes your pot filler faucet versatile.

-Popular Materials for Pot Filler Faucet
+Popular Materials for Pasta Arm Faucets

 Here are the most popular types of materials used for pot filler faucets and some of their advantages and disadvantages.